-- 1. A grantee must act in accordance with all applicable laws, regulations, policies and procedures of the Title III-B Supportive Services Program, Community Living Section, Aging Division, and the State of Wyoming, as well as applicable federal regulation and law.
-The provision of any or all Title III-B are described in Section 321 of the Older Americans Act, with emphasis on identifying and serving low income, rural, minority and limited English proficient older individuals.
-These services may include Health Services, Socialization, Support Services including Information & Assistance, and Transportation and a wide variety of other support services that enrich and stabilize the lives of seniors. - 2.
-Funds that may be awarded as a result of this request are to be expended for the purposes set forth, herein, and as approved by the Aging Division.
-A grantee must properly account for and report on funds from all sources, as outlined in the Grant Application approved by the Aging Division. - 3.
-After a grant has been awarded, any proposed changes to the program plan, as detailed in the application, shall be submitted in writing to, and approved by, the Aging Division.
-Upon written notification of approval, the changes shall be deemed incorporated into, and will become a part of this agreement. - 4.
-No part of any grant may be used to pay the costs of attempting to influence legislation or appropriations pending before either the State, Local, or Federal Governing bodies (e.g. Legislature, Congress, County Commissioners, etc).
+- A grantee must act in accordance with all applicable laws, regulations, policies and procedures of the Title III-B Supportive Services Program, Community Living Section, Aging Division, and the State of Wyoming, as well as applicable federal regulation and law. - Funds that may be awarded as a result of this request are to be expended for the purposes set forth, herein, and as approved by the Aging Division.
+A grantee must properly account for and report on funds from all sources, as outlined in the Grant Application approved by the Aging Division. - After a grant has been awarded, any proposed changes to the program plan, as detailed in the application, shall be submitted in writing to, and approved by, the Aging Division.
+Upon written notification of approval, the changes shall be deemed incorporated into, and will become a part of this agreement.

+No part of any grant may be used to pay the costs of attempting to influence legislation or appropriations pending before either the State, Local, or Federal Governing bodies (e.g., Legislature, Congress, County Commissioners, etc.).
 No part of any grant may be used to pay the salaries of any person attempting to influence legislation or appropriations at the State, Local, or Federal level.

-5. Funds awarded by the Aging Division may be suspended or terminated, or a program may be placed on probationary status at any time for violations of any terms and requirements of this and any subsequent agreements or contracts.
+• Funds awarded by the Aging Division may be suspended or terminated, or a program may be placed on probationary status at any time for violations of any terms and requirements of this and any subsequent agreements or contracts.
 The length and terms of probationary status will be determined by the Senior Administrator of the Wyoming Department of Health, Aging Division.